Dvlv/BoxBuddy/README.md

 # BoxBuddy
+## Deprecated

+This version is now deprecated, please use [the replacement written with Rust and GTK4/Libadwaita.](https://github.com/Dvlv/BoxBuddyRS)

+## Original Readme:
 A Graphical manager for [Distrobox](https://github.com/89luca89/distrobox), enabling the creation and use of multiple linux distributions via containers.

 **NOTE** Now deprecated for GTK Version [available here.](https://github.com/Dvlv/BoxBuddyGTK)